 If you've never participated in a panel interview before, it can be an intimidating affair.
 However, with a little extra care and preparation, you'll be able to impress a whole table of stakeholders with confidence.

 Q: What is a panel interview and how should I prepare for one?

 How does a panel interview differ from a standard 1-on-1 job interview, and what should I do to prepare for one? — James B.

 Some employers favor this type of interview format because it can speed up the hiring process, especially if the panel is able to dedicate an entire day to interview all of the applicants who are in consideration and come to a decision as to who will make it to the next round.
-In addition, panel interviews are often used to reduce the risk of a bad hire.
-The idea is that each panel member will come with a different perspective and strengths, which will compensate for other members' weaknesses and decrease the chances of hiring biases.
+In addition, panel job interviews are often used to reduce the risk of a bad hire.
+The idea is that a panel member will come with a different perspective and strengths, which will compensate for other team members' weaknesses and decrease the chances of hiring biases.

-How to prepare for a panel interview
+How to prepare for panel interviews

 Research each interviewer

 Once you know you'll be interviewing in front of a panel, ask your main contact at the company for the names and titles of who will be in attendance.
 Research each member of the panel interview: conduct an online search, check out their employee bios and social media profiles (especially LinkedIn), and talk to those in your network who are connected to each interviewer to get a better sense of how each person's position is related to the job being filled.

 This research will help you accomplish two important goals.
 First, learning more about your interviewers and putting a face with the name will help to ease your interview anxiety.
 Second, once you have an idea of what each interviewer cares about when filling this position, it will be much easier to tailor your answers to their questions.